BlackCatCode22/python-midterm-due-oct-15-rhinoed/README.md

 Programming Concepts to Demonstrate
 You are required to demonstrate the following programming concepts in your Python program:

-Clear, Concise, and Correct Code: Your program must adhere to the class programming style guide.
+##### Clear, Concise, and Correct Code:
+Your program must adhere to the class programming style guide.
+#### File I/O:
-File I/O: Utilize various file operations such as creating, writing to, opening, reading from, closing, deleting, and appending to files.
+Utilize various file operations such as creating, writing to, opening, reading from, closing, deleting, and appending to files.
+##### Exception Handling:
-Exception Handling: Handle standard file I/O exceptions and create custom exceptions to handle adding an animal to a habitat that does not have enough room for the new animal.
+Handle standard file I/O exceptions and create custom exceptions to handle adding an animal to a habitat that does not have enough room for the new animal.
-Functions and Lists: Organize the data read from the input zoo document using functions and lists.
+#### Functions and Lists:
+Organize the data read from the input zoo document using functions and lists.

-Input - File and String Handling: Parse string data from input files.
+##### Input -File and String Handling: Parse string data from input files.
-Output - Formatted Output: Generate a report listing zoo animals with their attributes and their habitats (zooPopulation.txt).
+##### Output - Formatted Output: Generate a report listing zoo animals with their attributes and their habitats (zooPopulation.txt).

-Data Structures:
+#### Data Structures:
 You will use the following data structures in your program.

-Python lists and strings.
+- Python lists and strings.
-An Animal class with derived Hyena, Lion, Tiger, and Bear classes to represent different species of animals.
+- An Animal class with derived Hyena, Lion, Tiger, and Bear classes to represent different species of animals.

-Functions:
+#### Functions:
 Your program must include at least four functions with the following names:

-genBirthDay(): Calculate a birthday from the information received from the originating zoo.
-Handle cases where the birth season is unknown. genUniqueAnimalID(): Calculate a unique ID to uniquely identify each animal in your zoo. genAnimalName(): Create an animal name based on input from a community fundraiser (animalNames.txt). genZooHabitat(): Assign each new animal to a habitat.
+- genBirthDay(): Calculate a birthday from the information received from the originating zoo.
+Handle cases where the birth season is unknown.
+- genUniqueAnimalID(): Calculate a unique ID to uniquely identify each animal in your zoo.
+- genAnimalName(): Create an animal name based on input from a community fundraiser (animalNames.txt).
+- genZooHabitat(): Assign each new animal to a habitat.
 Each species must have its own habitat.

-Input Data Format
+#### Input Data Format
 The information about arriving animals will arrive in the following format with an unknown number of lines (arrivingAnimals.txt):

 4 year old female hyena, born in spring, tan color, 70 pounds, from Friguia Park, Tunisia